HappyGuyTime/django_site/README.md

     ```bash
     python manage.py create_data

+7. To install the frontend application, go to the diploma-frontend directory and follow the documentation.

-7. Start the development server.
+8. Start the development server.

     ```bash
     python manage.py runserver

-8. Open your web browser and navigate to http://localhost:8000/ to access the project.
+9. Open your web browser and navigate to http://localhost:8000/ to access the project.

+## Dependencies
+MEGANO project uses the following dependencies:

+- Django
+- Django REST framework
+- Pillow
+- Django-filter

+You can find the specific versions in the requirements.txt file.

+## Project Structure
+The project follows the standard Django project structure.
+The main components include:

+- products: Contains models, views, and serializers for products and categories.
+- profiles: Manages user profiles and authentication.
+- orders: Handles order creation, processing, and payment.
+- frontend: The frontend application for MEGANO.